 Under the bed is a great storage space to utilise for kids toys storage, if you are able.
 This is a handy tutorial for cute under bed toy storage ideas.

 Need a home for all the Barbie dolls your child is collecting?
 This repurposed shoe hanger is a nice space-saving option of hanging toy storage and Barbie organizer idea.

-This can be great hidden toy storage, behind the door and out of sight once it is open and pushed back towards the wall.
+These shoe organisers can be great hidden toy storage, behind the door and out of sight once the door is open and pushed back towards the wall.